ewolf/spiderpup/doc/learning_spiderpup.md

 ### includes

 spiderpup recipes may include other recipes.
-Included recipes must be in the www/include directory
+Included recipes must be in the www/include directory.

 http://localhost:3000/examples/includes.html